Greenlandic krone: History

 As in Denmark, the krone replaced the rigsdaler in 1874 at a rate of 2 kroner = 1 rigsdaler.
 All issues of the krone in Greenland have been equivalent in value to the Danish krone.
 During the last part of the 19th century, while still a Danish colony, several mining companies operating in Greenland issued their own currencies.
 Distinct zinc currency was also introduced in the newly founded colony of Amassalik.
-Between 1926 and 1964, the Danish government's trade monopoly, Kongelig Grønlandske Handel (Royal Greenlandic Trade) introduced a series of distinct coins for use on Greenland.
-In 1944, the colonial administration issued a 5-kroner coin, using a similar design as the then-circulating 1-krone piece but produced at the U.S. Mint in Philadelphia.
-Although the colonies in Greenland were incorporated into Denmark by the 1953 change to the Danish constitution, the Greenlandic administration continued to issue its own banknotes until 1968.
+Between 1926 and 1964, the Danish government's trade monopoly, Kongelig Grønlandske Handel (KGH; known in English as 'Royal Greenlandic Trade'), introduced a series of distinct coins for use in Greenland.
+In 1944, the colonial administrations in both North Greenland and South Greenland jointly issued a 5-kroner coin, using a similar design as the then-circulating 1-krone piece but produced at the U.S. Mint in Philadelphia.
+Although the Colony of Greenland, which was only formed in 1950, was incorporated into the Kingdom of Denmark by the 1953 change to the Danish constitution, the administration in the new County of Greenland continued to issue its own banknotes until 1968.

-In 2006, the government of Denmark and the home rule authority on Greenland announced that an agreement had been reached to produce a distinct Greenlandic version of the Danish krone (DKK) bills, a similar relationship as between the Faroese króna and the Danish krone.
-A bill to this effect was passed unanimously by the Danish parliament in May 2007.
+In 2006, the government of Denmark and the home rule government in Greenland announced that an agreement had been reached to produce a distinct Greenlandic version of the Danish krone (DKK) banknotes, a similar relationship as between the Faroese króna and the Danish krone.
+A bill to this effect was passed unanimously by the Folketinget (Parliament of Denmark) in May 2007.
 The bill specifies the nature of the new issue:

 One currency and monetary policy exists for the entire realm.
 The responsibility herefor rests with Danmarks Nationalbank.
 Danmarks Nationalbank is consequently the central bank of the entire realm and the Danish krone is the currency for the entire realm.
 This law makes no change to this situation.
 Regardless of the application of distinct Greenlandic notes, the same currency is applied as in the rest of Denmark.
 Thus, the Greenlandic notes are a particular form of the Danish krone currency, and are to be understood as [standard] national bank notes with Greenlandic text.